eengl/ncepvpn/README.md

 ## Usage

-On First run, `ncepvpn` will ask for your the NCEP VPN hostname and your username.
+On first connection attempt, `ncepvpn` will ask for your the NCEP VPN hostname and your username.
 This information will be stored in `$HOME/.ncepvpn`.
 Contents of `$HOME/.ncepvpn` are the following:

 ```
 <NCEPVPN_HOSTNAME>